 This section contains answers to some of the questions that you may have about keeping your child safe.
 If you have a question that we have not answered, please get in touch with our helpline.

 You can also visit ParentClub’s website where you might find more answers to your questions.

 If your child is an older pupil in the later stages of secondary school, they will likely be encouraged to keep distance from their peers, even in areas with a lower coronavirus protection level.
 High schools in areas with a higher coronavirus protection level may ask all pupils to keep distance from their peers where possible.

-Primary school pupils generally do not have to wear a face covering or mask at school unless their doctor or healthcare professional has advised them to.
-If your child wants to wear a face covering in primary school, they should be allowed to do so.
+Primary school pupils generally do not have to wear a face covering or mask while at school unless their doctor or healthcare professional has advised them to do so.
+If your child wants to wear a face covering in primary school, they should be allowed to do this.

-From 31 August, high school pupils will be asked to wear a face covering or mask at school in certain situations (unless they are exempt due to their additional support needs or a health condition).
-Generally, pupils will not be expected to wear a face covering while they are in their classroom, but they will be asked to wear one in busier and more confined communal areas – like when walking in the corridors between classrooms and when visiting the school toilets.
+High school pupils are being asked to wear a face covering or mask at school in certain situations (unless they are exempt due to their additional support needs or a health condition).
+Generally, high school pupils are not expected to wear a face covering while they are in their classroom, but they should wear one in busier and more confined communal areas – like when walking in the corridors between classrooms and when visiting the school toilets.
 High school pupils in areas with a coronavirus protection level 3 or 4 need to wear face coverings in their classrooms as well.

 While your child should follow the Scottish Government guidance and school rules around wearing a face covering, some pupils with additional support needs may find it challenging to always do so.
 The school should take account of their individual needs, and no pupil should be excluded for not wearing a face covering.